 It turns out that a number of fire pits are a little to big for their feet to sit comfortably on our 24" DeckProtect, but not big enough to justify getting the 30" DeckProtect.
 So we are pleased to announce a new in-between size.

 If you are interested in any of these topics check out our Blog Page

-• Cooking Over a Fire Pit • Using a Fire Pit on a Deck • Porches and Decks • Build a Saw Jack for Cutting Branches • What is Low-E glass, and Will it Harm Your Deck? • Composite Decking • Hot Dogs and Marshmallows • The Thing About Fire Tables • The Basic Magic of Fires • Christmas Trees and Fire Pits • Fire Pit on a Patio • Testing the Effects of Heat on Composite Decking • Planning a New Deck • Built-in Fire Pit for Your Deck
+• Aluminum Decking - Pros and Cons • The Problem with Pressure-Treated Wood • Using a Fire Pit on a Deck • Cooking Over a Fire Pit • Porches and Decks • Build a Saw Jack for Cutting Branches • What is Low-E glass, and Will it Harm Your Deck? • Composite Decking • Hot Dogs and Marshmallows • The Thing About Fire Tables • The Basic Magic of Fires • Christmas Trees and Fire Pits • Fire Pit on a Patio • Testing the Effects of Heat on Composite Decking • Planning a New Deck • Built-in Fire Pit for Your Deck